Autumn de Wilde: Career

 In 2022, De Wilde photographed Florence Welch for Vogue UK ahead of the release of Florence and the Machine's album Dance Fever.

-She is managed by Anonymous Content.
+She is managed by Anonymous Content & FORM Artists.

 Personal life

 De Wilde was married to drummer Aaron Sperske.
 Footage from their wedding appeared in the music video for "By Your Side" by Beachwood Sparks.
-Their daughter, Arrow de Wilde, is the lead singer for the Los Angeles-based band Starcrawler.
+Their daughter, Arrow de Wilde, is the lead singer for the Los Angeles–based band Starcrawler.

+De Wilde suffers from arthritis necessitating the use of a cane.
+Her current cane is styled after one owned by Henri de Toulouse-Lautrec that holds a shot of whiskey and an accompanying shot glass, found in a London umbrella shop by asking for their "weirdest cane".